The Bankrate promise

 Trade in the car

 Almost every dealership offers trade-in deals.
-It may seem like you need to trade in your car and buy from the same dealership, but you don’t.
+Furthermore, you’re not required to trade in your car and buy a new one from the same dealership.
 You are able to — and should — get quotes from multiple dealerships when you’re looking to sell.

 If you need to get a less expensive car, you can trade in your current ride first.
 You may be able to cover a sizable portion of your loan while also reducing your monthly payment.
 But before you begin the trade-in process, make sure you aren’t upside-down on your loan.
 This could leave you responsible for negative equity even if you switch to a more affordable vehicle.